Bioethics, healthcare policy, and related issues.

 I suspect these issues will have to be resolved from that perspective – that the only effective counter to attempts to place barriers in the way of patient access to care is to make an argument tightly linking professional obligation to an expansive conception of the goals and ends of healthcare arising from patients’ need, not from some external (still less unilateral) definition of healthcare.
 And that requires, among other things, doing away with the old absolutist definition of disease, and refocusing not just healthcare ethics, but healthcare as a concept and a practice, on patients’ needs as the touchstone of all relevant definitions.

-3 Responses to “In a Nutshell: Medicine and Definition of Disease”
+One Response to “In a Nutshell: Medicine and Definition of Disease”

 Leave a Reply